 New York, NY 10012

-Stijn Van Nieuwerburgh is Associate Professor of Finance and the Yamaichi Faculty Fellow at New York University Leonard N. Stern School of Business, which he joined in 2003.
+Stijn Van Nieuwerburgh is Professor of Finance and the Yamaichi Faculty Fellow at New York University Leonard N. Stern School of Business, which he joined in 2003.

 Professor Van Nieuwerburgh's research lies in the intersection of macroeconomics, asset pricing, and housing.
 One strand of his work studies how financial market liberalization in the mortgage market relaxed households' down payment constraints, and how that affected the macro-economy, and the prices of stocks and bonds.
 In this area, he has also worked on regional housing prices and on household's mortgage choice.

 Professor Van Nieuwerburgh has published articled in the Journal of Finance, Review of Financial Studies, Journal of Financial Economics, Review of Economic Studies, and the Journal of Monetary Economics, among other journals.
 He is an Associate Editor at the Review of Financial Studies and at the Journal of Empirical Finance.
 He is a Faculty Research Associate at the National Bureau of Economic Research and at the Center for European Policy Research.

 Professor Van Nieuwerburgh earned his Ph.D. in Economics and Masters in Financial Mathematics at Stanford University and his Bachelor's degree in economics at the University of Ghent in Belgium.

 B.A., Economics, 1998

 University of Gent, Belgium